firminoneto11/aiologbuch/README.md

 As you can see, theres a parameter called `filename` that indicates the logger's filename.
-The default value is an empty string, but you can set it to any string, as long the value is a valid filename.
+The default value is an empty string, but you can set it to any string, as long the value is a valid path filename.
 If it doesn't exists, it will be created.

 Once again, calling `get_logger` with the same name will return the same logger instance, so if you want to log to a different file, you have to call `get_logger`